 More Chili Recipes

-Hot Dog Chili
+The Best Homemade Hot Dog Chili

 - Once browned, add garlic and cook an additional 2 minutes.
 Sprinkle in chili seasoning and stir to distribute evenly.